 At the heart our programme offering are the MRC Strategic Skills Priorities.
 All MRC DTP students will have core training in quantitative skills, with a compulsory statistical & analytical component; skills with be strengthened by more specific quantitative approaches through our strategic themes.
 Many students will train at a disciplinary interface (primarily basic-clinical/translation, physical, chemical, engineering or social).
 Whole organ(ism) physiology forms an important component of each theme, with both animal models and human research.

-High-quality student experience – the primary objective is to provide exceptional training and support so that students learn and develop into highly skilled and independent researchers prepared for their next career stage, whether in research or outside.
+The primary objective is to provide exceptional training and support so that students learn and develop into highly skilled and independent researchers prepared for their next career stage, whether in research or outside.

-High-quality projects – choice of projects which are collaborative, challenging, and realistically achievable, exposing students to fundamental and translational sciences.
+Choice of projects which are collaborative, challenging, and realistically achievable, exposing students to fundamental and translational sciences.

-High-quality training environment – this provides the capacity and capability to perform high quality research enhanced by the complementary interests and experience of the research groups and the wider health faculties research community at King’s.
+This provides the capacity and capability to perform high quality research enhanced by the complementary interests and experience of the research groups and the wider health faculties research community at King’s.

-Flexibility of pathways – for students joining the DTP programme we offer the choice of two pathways:
+For students joining the DTP programme we offer the choice of two pathways:

-a 0+4 year PhD only pathway
+– 0+4 year PhD only pathway

-or a 1+3 MRes/PhD pathway with 3 laboratory rotations of 12 weeks each in the MRes year
+– 1+3 MRes/PhD pathway with 3 laboratory rotations of 12 weeks each in the MRes year

 This recognises that outstanding students will come from a range of backgrounds and have a range of interests and training needs.

 MRC DTP Programme Structure